 Medium-density living is growing in popularity as the cost-effective way to buy a quality home in a sought-after neighbourhood, where low-maintenance living frees up time and money, and local amenity replaces arduous commutes.

-The first market and KiwiBuild homes to be built as part of the Northcote Development are the 102 new Fraser Avenue apartments designed and built by NZ Living, and they’re a good example of suburban apartment living done well.
+The first market and KiwiBuild homes built as part of the Northcote Development were the 102 new Fraser Avenue apartments designed and built by NZ Living, and they’re a good example of suburban apartment living done well.
 Here’s why.

 Ease and affordability without the hassles of big city living

 Both short and long-term savings are on the table for prospective apartment buyers.
 Apartments use land more efficiently, and as the cost of land makes up a large proportion of the total purchase price of a home, those cost savings are passed onto buyers.
 Their more compact plans have the added benefit of reducing maintenance and energy costs too.
 Running costs are also decreased by utilising good design and high-quality building materials.

 Until recently, apartments in Auckland have been confined to the hustle and bustle of the inner city.
 But planning changes brought by the Auckland Unitary Plan mean that more apartments are being developed in suburban areas.

 Many suburban apartments are strategically located so that residents can enjoy easy access to public parks and transport links.
 This way of living encourages walking and reduces car dependency.